darko-mesaros/workshop-serverless-with-cdk/README.md

 ## Cleanup

-At the end of everyworkshop, you may wish to cleanup the stuff you have created so you do not incurr additional costs.
+At the end of every workshop, you may wish to cleanup the stuff you have created so you do not incur additional costs.
 Well it is simple when it comes to CDK - just make sure to run these lovely commands:

 ```bash